Contact Us for a Free Consultation (213) 542-0979

 Judges in California Criminal Cases

-Judges in California criminal cases are important because they preside over all the proceedings – whether it be a preliminary hearing, a trial, and some sort of a plea negotiation between the prosecutor and defense.
+Judges in California criminal cases are important because they preside over all the proceedings—whether a preliminary hearing, a trial, or some sort of plea negotiation between the prosecutor and defense.
 The judge is most powerful when it comes to sentencing people.

 Where the judge is powerful is when it comes to a sentencing situation where the parties have not agreed on the sentence already, then the judge can say, I'm going to sentence the person to this.
 Also, if a person violates their probation when they're on probation to a judge, the judge will have the choice as to exactly what the sentence is.

-There are a number of different names for individuals who preside over courts in Los Angeles County.
-Obviously, judge is one of them.
-Commission is another one.
-That is a person who is not a full judge, but somebody who can still preside over cases.
+There are several different names for individuals who preside over courts in Los Angeles County.
+Obviously, the judge is one of them.
+The commission is another one.
+That is a person who is not a full judge but can still preside over cases.

 Selection of Judges

 They also appoint and place judges in the various courts throughout Los Angeles County.
-Usually what I've seen – and I've been doing this twenty-five year – is once a judge is put in a court, that's pretty much their courtroom unless they are a new Judge and they're working their way up the ranks.
+Usually, what I've seen—and I've been doing this twenty-five years—is that once a judge is put in a court, that's pretty much their courtroom unless they are a new Judge and they're working their way up the ranks.

-For example, in downtown Los Angeles, Department 30 is the felony arraignment court and what ends up happening is judges are coming in and out of there all the time because that's a tough assignment and the judges would rather have a trial court where they can listen to trials and deal with their own cases,
+For example, in downtown Los Angeles, Department 30 is the felony arraignment court, and what ends up happening is judges are coming in and out of there all the time because that's a tough assignment, and the judges would rather have a trial court where they can listen to trials and deal with their cases,

-So pretty much, I know all the judges in Los Angeles county and the various courts because I've been in all of those courts and usually they're not changing a lot of those judges around except for in the arraignment courts or if a judge is in a preliminary hearing court, for example, and then they get moved up to a trial court.
-I think that's probably the goal of most judges is to get their own trial court in Los Angeles so they can deal with their own cases.
+So, I pretty much know all the judges in Los Angeles County and the various courts because I've been in all of those courts.
+Usually, they're only changing a few of those judges around except for in the arraignment courts or if a judge is in a preliminary hearing court, for example, and then they get moved up to a trial court.
+I think that's probably the goal of most judges is to get their own trial court in Los Angeles so they can deal with their cases.

 Menu